 Detect Other Signals

-Some bees mark their territories with pheromones.
+Additionally, some bees mark their territories with pheromones.
 The hair on the bodies of the bees can pick up chemical signals from these marks, signaling the bees not to wander into another bee’s territory.

-The hair can detect and interpret the wind current and direction, telling the bees where to find a flower with lots of nectar and pollen.
+Finally, the hairs can detect and interpret the wind current and direction, telling the bees where to find a flower with lots of nectar and pollen.

 Branches on Hair